tautvydasVaiciunas/docu-builder-kit/README.md

 1. In the Supabase dashboard, navigate to **Project Settings → API** and rotate the anon/public key.
 2. Update the new values in every environment:
-   - Local development: edit the `.env` file.
+   - Local development: edit your `.env.local` (or whichever local env file you created).
    - Hosted environments (Lovable, deployment targets, CI/CD): update the platform's environment variable settings.
 3. Restart any running dev servers or redeploy environments so that the new variables are picked up.
 4. Verify connectivity by running the application and checking that Supabase requests succeed.